-How did it come to be that sending your kid off to kindergarten all of a sudden feels like you’re choosing the fate of their future?
+How did it come to be that sending your kid off to elementary school all of a sudden feels like you’re choosing the fate of their future?
 Just yesterday I was nursing her, and today I’m letting her out into the big bad world on her own.
 It’s time to sink or swim, sweetheart.

 1. Get Into a Routine